 - You may purchase a card at Paris Public Library if you live outside the Paris city limits and in Paris District 95 or Crestwood Unit 4.
 Paris Public Library's current annual fee is $32.00.
 It covers all members of your household.
 If you live beyond Unit 4, you may have to purchase your card at another library, but may use that card here.

-- Paris address may purchase nonresident cards at Newman Regional Library or at Paris Public Library.
+- Paris address may purchase nonresident cards at Newman or at Paris.

-- Redmon address may purchase cards at Newman Regional Library, Paris Public Library, or Kansas Community Library.
+- Redmon address may purchase cards at Newman, Paris, or Kansas.

-- Metcalf address may purchase cards at Newman Regional Library or Chrisman Public Library.
+- Metcalf address may purchase cards at Newman or Chrisman.

-- Brocton or Hume address may purchase cards at Newman Regional Library.
+- Brocton or Hume address may purchase cards at Newman.

 Using your library card